 In other words, this means we:

-Understand the challenges and problems we work with as a unified whole, and see complexity and individual first-person experiences and perspectives, as necessary and essential part of the knowledge processes (Phenomenology)
+Understand the challenges and problems we work with as a unified whole, and see complexity and individual first-person experiences and perspectives, as a necessary and essential part of the knowledge processes (Phenomenology)

 Understand that knowledge is as always dependent on sense-making, which means that knowledge is something that we as experiencing humans practically enact.
 We therefore emphasize overlooked subjective dimensions of experiential, contextualized, concrete and lived knowledge (Enaction)